ShailAdmin/Cloud_Architect/AWS Control Tower Setup.md

 Review pricing and select Regions (Pricing, Home Region, Aditional Region, Region To Deny)</br>
 Home Region

 This is the AWS Region where shared resources will be provisioned.
-You cannot change the home Region after the landing zone is set up, but you can add more Regions to govern.
+You cannot change the home Region after the landing zone is set up, but you can add more Regions to govern.</br>
 Additional Regions for governance

-You can optionally choose additional Regions for AWS Control Tower to govern.
+You can optionally choose additional Regions for AWS Control Tower to govern.</br>
 Region deny setting

 If you have data residency requirements, you can optionally choose to enable a Region deny service control policy (SCP) to deny access in Regions that aren't selected.